 However, it is important to remember that lessons offered on Udemy are limited to polishing practical skills rather than teaching technical and academic information.

 Udacity, on the other hand, is a specialized learning opportunity for those who are interested in studying technology and computer science-related subjects.

-Neither of these platforms are officially recognized, nor do they have any real-world value.
-Still, since Udacity has partnered with industry-leading companies who influence their nano degree programs, it can help you get noticed when you apply for a job.
+Neither of these platforms is officially recognized, nor do they have any real-world value.
+Still, since Udacity has partnered with industry-leading companies that influence their nano degree programs, it can help you get noticed when you apply for a job.

 Udemy courses are only a few hours long, so none of your employers will be impressed with seeing them on your resume.
 However, that does not mean that you shouldn’t learn new skills.
 Remember, knowledge is power!